 A Queensland Lutheran congregation opens Salem Lutheran Rest Home in Toowoomba.

-Pictured: Salem’s first Matron, Margaret Hanley with one of the first residents, Mr Henrickson.
+Pictured: Salem’s first Matron, Mary Hanley with one of the first residents, Mr Henrickson.

 The Lutheran Rest Home opens in Laidley, completing the vision of the Laidley congregation led by Lutheran Pastor Ernst Eckert and his wife Hedwig.
 It is renamed Tabeel in 1979.